elsowiny/FullStackAngularEcommerce/readme.md

 # --NOTES--
 ```
 v1.
 4/14/2020
 		- Added html table for displaying the data.
-v2.
-4/15/2020
+v2.1 	4/15/2020
 		- Installed local bootstrap and css files to Angular project.
 		- Integrated new CSS template style for shop display.
 		- Added images to directory in project.
 		- Added new SQL DB SCRIPT for adding 100 new products.
 (Removes the old DB).
-v3.
-4/21/2020
+v2.2  	4/21/2020
 		-Integrated searching for products by category via menu-component(utilizing Angular Routing)
 		-Only shop is updated via Angular Routing, not entire page.
 		-Modified Spring Boot app to expose entity ids.
 (Allows for Angular to call on each product cateogry and display them)
 		-Removed hard-coded menu links to use menu-component.
 (Uses productCategory service to read in the categories from Spring REST API)

-v4.
-4/21/2020
+v2.3	 4/21/2020
 		-Added new Angular routing for search.
 		-Updated Spring API to return products on a name search.
 		-Added new component for searching by name.
+v2.4     4/22/220
+		-Added master detail view.
+(Allows for displaying of detail of each product a user clicks on)

 ```
 ## OLD FILES